 Marie was offered a traineeship at the company she wrote her master thesis for

-Alumna Marie Bruns-Strenge graduated from the MSc in Business Studies in July 2021 and now works as a project officer at the Noordelijk Innovatielab Circulaire Economie (NICE) in Meppel.
+Alumna Marie Bruns-Strenge graduated from the MSc in Business Studies in July 2021 and now works as a trainee circular economy at the Noordelijk Innovatielab Circulaire Economie (NICE) in Meppel.
+In September, she will start working as a project officer at NICE.

 ‘After finishing my bachelor’s in international business, I decided to apply for the MSc in Business Studies at Hanze because I have always been interested in sustainability and I was looking for a programme where I could combine this with IT and marketing.
 For the innovation assignment, a major component of the master’s programme, I started working on a marketing research project for NICE.
 In my previous study, I had never even heard about circular economy.
 After this assignment, I wanted to dive deeper into the topic of circular economy and asked NICE if they would be interested in further collaboration.
 Luckily, the company director agreed so I wrote my master thesis about the value proposition of circular materials.
 After I handed in my thesis, I was asked to do my traineeship at NICE and now I am putting my recommendations into action.